-It is relevant to keep in mind that, although as a company we manage forest assets in Chile, Brazil, Argentina and Uruguay, only in Chile and Argentina do we operate in areas where indigenous peoples live.
+Although as a company we manage forest assets in Chile, Brazil, Argentina and Uruguay, only in Chile and Argentina do we operate in areas where indigenous peoples live.

-During 2023, 54 indigenous consultations were held where 263 representatives of these peoples who are neighbours of our operations participated.
+During 2023, 54 indigenous consultations were held where 263 representatives of these peoples, who are neighbors of our operations, participated.

-If there are complaints, claims and the need for conflict resolution on the part of the latter, the same management mechanism that exists for local communities is used.
+If there are complaints or the need for conflict resolution, the same management mechanism that exists for local communities is used.
 This is actively reported during meetings or when a particular complaint is made.
-Mainly, the communication of this tool and its scope, as well as the certainty that it will be a balanced, bilateral process based on trust, is carried out in the community consultation processes prior to forestry operations and communal presentations to the municipalities.

 Particularly in Chile, the controversies that have been reported through this mechanism are linked to the Mapuche community, over the use or ownership of land.
 From 2014 to date, nearly 5 thousand hectares (12 thousand acres) were transferred to communities via legal mechanisms for this purpose and more 9 thousand hectares (22 thousand acres) with feasibility of sale through the mechanisms defined by Chilean legislation.
-Along with the above, as a company we are available to contribute to the process carried out by the State through the Presidential Commission for Peace and Understanding from the second half of 2023 until the end of 2024, an opportunity in which it is expected to deliver its recommendations and proposals to the State of Chile to address land demands by Mapuche communities.
+Along with the above, as a company we are able to contribute to the process carried out by the State through the Presidential Commission for Peace and Understanding from the second half of 2023 until the end of 2024, an opportunity in which it is expected to deliver its recommendations and proposals to the State of Chile to address land demands by Mapuche communities.

-Occupational health and safety
+Occupational Health and Safety

-▶ Safety is ARAUCO's first value, so we constantly implement short and long-term initiatives to improve our performance in occupational health and safety.
+Safety is ARAUCO's first value, so we constantly implement short and long-term initiatives to improve our performance in occupational health and safety.